CONTACT INFORMATION:

 Project Cost and Funding Source

-The engineer’s preliminary opinion of the cost for this project is $14 million and it is being fully funded through sewer service charges from existing customers and availability charges, which are one-time fees for the initial connection to the system.
+This project is set to cost $7,314,900 and is fully funded through sewer service charges from existing customers and availability charges, which are one-time fees for the initial connection to the system.
 No tax dollars are funding these improvements.

 Contact